sladyn98/Kubernetes-Notes/README.md

 Some of the usecases of using init containers are:
 a) Seeding a database
 b) Needing to wait before a database is initialized.

+# Sidecar pattern

+Containers do one job and they do it well.
+Hence we let the main container insdie a pod do its job and let other containers take care of the reamining jobs like shipping logs.
+Both containers have access to the same namespace and therefore can easily perform any tasks that the main container does.

+While creating sidecar containers one needs to remember certain things

+a) Making sure that the sidecar container does not consume too many resources
+b) Separating of concerns are respected.
+c) Common examples of sidecar containers are log shippers, log watchers, monitoring agents among others.

+# Adapter pattern

+# Commands

+kubectl get <resource type> <resource name>
+kubectl delete <resource type> <resource name> ---> Used to delete a pod

 # Resources